mbaksh01/OOPVotingSystem/README.md

 ## Running the application

-1. Find the publish file at the root of this directory.
+1. Find the `Published Project` in this directory.
 2. Double click on the `OOPVotingSystem.exe`.
 3. Navigate to `http://localhost:5000` to view the published application.